Sagar2366/LearnWithSagar/DailyChallenges/Season2/Day15/challenge.md

 ---

 This completes the full networking challenge with comprehensive theory and practical exercises.
 The additional theory sections cover DNS, MTU, and routing concepts that are essential for complete networking understanding.

+---

+Deliverables
+- A markdown file solution.md with:
+  - Commands and outputs for Tasks 1–4
+  - 3–5 bullet notes on what you learned

+---

+## Submission Guidelines
+- Store your findings and execution steps in solution.md
+- Submit it in your GitHub repository and share the link
+- Post your experience on social media with #getfitwithsagar #SRELife #DevOpsForAll
+- Tag us in your posts for visibility and networking

+---

+## Join Our Community
+- Discord – Ask questions and collaborate: https://discord.gg/mNDm39qB8t
+- Google Group – Get updates and discussions: https://groups.google.com/forum/#!forum/daily-devops-sre-challenge-series/join
+- YouTube – Watch solution videos and tutorials: https://www.youtube.com/@Sagar.Utekar

+---

+## Stay Motivated!
+Keep it simple.
+Master the basics.
+You’ll use these commands every week in real DevOps/SRE work.

+Happy Learning!

+Best regards,
+Sagar Utekar